jakobbouchard/hestia-nginx-cache/readme.txt

 = 2.2.4 =
 * Fix the purge button not working in the frontend.
+* Add notice when purging in the frontend.
 * Add translations for "pt_BR" and "fr_CA".

 = 2.2.3 =